 To help create an informed decision, we have compiled an inventory of our most often asked questions concerning this page's products and services.

-A Top-level (TLD) is the part of a website named to the dot's proper.
+A Top-level (TLD) is the part of a website named to the dot proper.
 For instance, the "com" in example.com).
 TLDs are a part of the text-based interface assigned to numerical IP addresses.
-That permits humans to navigate online without memorising long strings of numbers more easily.
+That permits humans to navigate online without memorizing long strings of numbers more easily.

 Internationalized (IDNs) enable people worldwide to use TLD names in local languages and scripts.
 These TLD characters are encoded to the Unicode standard and used by relevant IDN protocols.

-ICANN requires anyone registering a website to make a public record of TLD ownership within the Whois Directory.
+ICANN requires anyone registering a website to record TLD ownership within the Whois Directory publicly.
 WhoisGuard replaces the official TLD registry's personal information, legally masking public view data.

-The remaining time with the old registrar is saved when you transfer your TLD.
+The remaining time with the old registrar is saved when transferring your TLD.
 The exception to all or any is UK group TLDs renewed during transfer.
 That is why sharing them is free.